 50 StatesFacts & TriviaPlaces

 Hello!
 Welcome to the Illinois presentation of Content Bash’s 50 Nifty States series.
 We’re going in alphabetical order and since Illinois is 13th on the list, we are more than a 25% through all 50!
-We started with Alabama and since then have done Delaware, Hawaii, Idaho, Georgia, Colorado, Maine, Maryland, Kansas, and others.
+We started with Alabama and since then have done Delaware, Hawaii, Idaho, Georgia, Colorado, Maine, Maryland, Kansas, and also other ones.
 We were able to find plenty about the Prairie State but Chicago is so significant that it merits its own section, being the third-largest city in the country after New York City and Los Angeles.

 Beyond Chicagoland, what else is there to know about the Land of Lincoln?
 Read on to find out!

 1. Sports teams!
-Chicago Bulls, Chicago Bears, Chicago Cubs, Chicago White Sox, and Chicago Blackhawks.
-The city of Chicago hosts some of the most storied and popular franchises in the history of professional sports.
+With the Chicago Bulls, Chicago Bears, Chicago Cubs, Chicago White Sox, and Chicago Blackhawks, the city of Chicago hosts some of the most storied and popular franchises in the history of professional sports.
 Michael Jordan and his Bulls won six championships from 1991 to 1998 — while also becoming such a global phenomenon they made a significant cultural impact on music, fashion, and popular culture at large.
 The Chicago Bears won Super Bowl XX in 1985 with a team full of colorful personalities that achieved viral-like popularity with “The Super Bowl Shuffle.”
 The city’s passion for sports is big enough for two baseball teams: Chicago Cubs (who began in 1876) and the Chicago White Sox (who started in 1901).
 And in hockey, the Chicago Blackhawks have been skating since 1926 and have won six Stanley Cup championships — with three of them coming since 2009-10.
 The Chicago Sky of the WNBA won the championship in 2021.

 2. The Sears Tower!
 It’s been officially called the Willis Tower since 2009 but people still call the Sears Tower.
 At 1,450 feet tall, the Willis/Sears Tower is the third-tallest building in the United States.
 When it was completed in 1974, it was the tallest building in the world.
 Now it’s not even the tallest building in the Western Hemisphere — that title went to the new One World Trade Center when it was completed in 2013.